Sacchan-VRC/SaccFlightAndVehicles/README.txt

 See StationTriggersTutorial.jpg or PhaxeNor's tweet here.
 Thanks PhaxeNor! https://twitter.com/PhaxeNor/status/1262792675767603201

-UdonSharp bug warning: If you disable auto-refresh in unity, make sure to refresh before building for VRChat after code changes.
-If you do not the build will break, and you will need to re-import udonsharp, and place all of your udon's back into your udonbehaviours.

 For control inputs to work you must add the VRChat inputs to your unity project.
 Just filling in the name entry is fine, It needs them to compile.
 See inputs.png and inputs.txt

 Remember you can test fly the vehicles inside unity by adding a camera to them.
 You can test buttons by clicking Interact in the inspecter with the object selected(PilotSeat etc)
-You can also ofcourse test the animator variables, but some are set every frame so you won't be able to test them without altering or disabling the script.
+You can also ofcourse test the animator variables, but some are set every frame so you won't be able to change them without altering or disabling the script.
-To test damage to planes/objects, you must enable the Gun_pilot object, as it's disabled by default (The Interact button on the pilotseat also enables it)
+To test the gun damage to planes/objects, you must enable the Gun_pilot object, as it's disabled by default (The Interact button on the pilotseat also enables it)
-All planes always react to inputs in the editor play mode.
+All planes will react to inputs in the editor play mode.

-It's probably best to break my prefab and remake your own after you've modified the vehicles to your liking and understand how everything works.
+It's best to break my prefab in order to make your own planes.
+If you want more than one plane
-If you've made you own vehicle and it's having trouble taking off, try adjusting the center of mass and pitch moment positions
+If you've made you own vehicle and it's having trouble taking off, try adjusting the center of mass and pitch moment positions, and also the takeoff assist options

 HUDController is only enabled when inside the vehicle.
-The leave buttons are children of the HUDController object, just to make the explosion animation simpler.
-Disabling them in the explosion animation and using write defaults when not exploding means they would need a parent in order to be disabled anyway.
+Objects that are only enabled while inside the plane are children of the HudController.

 HUDController's bigstuff object is scaled to 8000 to make the hud appear to be on the sky like a real HUD.
 You may want to scale it down to 1 if you plan on editing HUD elements.

 The Gun_pilot is set to not collide with reserved2 layer.
-The plane is set to reserved2 for the pilot when he enters, so that he can't shoot himself, and reverted back to Walkthrough when he leaves.
+The plane is set to reserved2 you enter, so you can't shoot himself, and reverted back to Walkthrough when he leaves.

-There are 20 udon scripts in this package, I will now explain what each one does, and what each of the variables of each one does.
+There are 22 udon scripts in this package, I will now explain what each one does, and what each of the variables of each one does.
 Ctrl-F as needed.

 SF-1
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+AAMController(new in 1.3)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Controls movement of Air-to-air missiles.
+Variables:

+Engine Control
+Missile's plane's EngineController, needed to know target.

+Explosion Sounds
+Array of sounds one of which will play for the explosion.

+Collider Active Distance
+Missile's collider is inactive when it is spawned.
+After it's this far away from the plane it launched from, it becomes active.
+This is to prevent it from hitting the plane it launched from.
+The faster the plane is moving, the higher this number needs to be due to ????Physics.

+Rot Speed
+angle per second that the missile can turn while chasing it's target.

+AGMController(new in 1.3)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Controls movement of Air-to-ground missiles.
+Variables:

+Engine Control
+Missile's plane's EngineController, needed to know target.

+Explosion Sounds
+Array of sounds one of which will play for the explosion.

+Collider Active Distance
+Missile's collider is inactive when it is spawned.
+After it's this far away from the plane it launched from, it becomes active.
+This is to prevent it from hitting the plane it launched from.
+The faster the plane is moving, the higher this number needs to be due to ????Physics.

+Lock Angle
+If the missile's target is within this angle, it will follow it.

+Rot Speed
+angle per second that the missile can turn while chasing it's target.

+BombController(new in 1.3)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Controls movement of Bombs.
+Variables:

+Engine Control
+Missile's plane's EngineController, needed to know target.

+Explosion Sounds
+Array of sounds one of which will play for the explosion.

+Collider Active Distance
+Missile's collider is inactive when it is spawned.
+After it's this far away from the plane it launched from, it becomes active.
+This is to prevent it from hitting the plane it launched from.
+The faster the plane is moving, the higher this number needs to be due to ????Physics.

+Straighten Factor
+strength of the force making the bomb face towards the direction it's moving.

+Air Physics Strength
+Strength of 'air' acting on the bomb's movement

+EffectsController.cs (new in 1.1)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Controls vehicle's control surface movement and vapor effects, also contains synced variables as there's too many for one script.
+If you want an easy way to set up your empties at the the right angles for your plane, try copying and dragging the empties from the SF-1 to yours and adjust them from there.
+Optimizations: The DoEffects variable tracks whether or not a player is inside the vehicle, or if they have left.
+If they have left more than 10 seconds ago the animations will stop, This script also checks if the plane is further away than 2km and if it is, only does vapor effects, because everything else will be so tiny on your screen.
+If you have a remote camera set up, you probably want to remove this code(line 102).
+Variables:

+Vehicle Main Obj
+The script needs access to the Vehicle's main object.

+Engine Control
+Engine Controller is needed to know vehicle's control inputs.

+Joy Stick
+Joystick mesh object, animates according to rotational inputs.

+Ailerons
+Elevators
+Rudders
+Canards
+Engines
+Front Wheel
+Display Smoke
+All of these are transform inputs, most of them are children of an empty that sets orientation, they are animated by rotating on one local axis.
+To adjust rotation axis, rotate the parent empty

+Enginefire
+Scaled along once axis according to if Afterburner is on, else it's scale 0, disabled if throttle is 0.

 EngineController.cs--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This is the main control script for air vehicles.
 There are values in here that other scripts use to work, for example the bool Passenger is used in the SoundController script.
 The owner / pilot does almost everything in this script.
 Everyone else just uses it to work out if they've just touched down so soundcontroller can play the touchown sound.

 Controls Desktop:
-Shift: Thrust Forward
+Shift: Increase Forward
+Ctrl: Decrease Forward
 Q: Yaw Left
 E: Yaw Right
 Arrow Up / W: Pitch Down
 Arrow Down / S: Pitch Up
 Arrow Left / A: Roll Left
 Arrow Right / D: Roll Right
-F: Toggle Flaps
-G: Toggle Landing Gear
+GUN - 1
+AAM - 2
+AGM - 3
+BOMB - 4
+    Weapons: Space to fire
+GEAR - G
+FLAPS - F
+HOOK - H
+SMOKE - 5
+AFTERBURNER - T
+FLT.
+LIMITS - F1
+FLARE - X
+CATAPULT - C
+BRAKE - B
+ALT.
+HOLD - F3
+CANOPY - Z
+CRUISE - F2
+Exit - Return
+num7/4 - Smoke R up/down
+num8/5 - Smoke G up/down
+num9/6 - Smoke B up/down
+= - adjust cruise speed

 Controls VR:
-Left Stick Left: Yaw Left
-Left Stick Right: Yaw Right
-Right Stick Up: Pitch Down
-Right Stick Down:  Pitch Up
-Right Stick Left: Roll Left
-Right Stick RIght: Roll Right
-Left Trigger: Thrust Up
-Right Trigger: Thrust Forward
+While Gripping Left Grip: Throttle Control
+While Gripping Right Grip: Joystick Control
 A Button: Toggle Flaps
 X Button: Toggle Landing Gear